Project-MONAI/tutorials/bundle/get_started.md

 }
 ```

-Move the network to the expected `device`
+Move the network to the expected device which was defined earlier by `"device": "$torch.device('cuda:0' if torch.cuda.is_available() else 'cpu')"`.

 ```json
 "network": "$@network_def.to(@device)"